Health Sciences Simulation Center

 The College of Health and Human Services is committed to providing high-quality education and preparing the future health care workforce for New Hampshire and beyond.
 At the new state-of-the-art Health Sciences Simulation Center, students preparing for critical health fields – including nursing, occupational therapy, speech-language pathology and others - develop the skills they’ll use to change and save lives.

-The Health Sciences Simulation Center provides enhanced educational opportunities for students pursuing nursing, as well as those majoring in occupational therapy, communication sciences and disorders, athletic training, health sciences and other clinical areas.
+The Health Sciences Simulation Center provides enhanced educational opportunities for students pursuing nursing, as well as those majoring in occupational therapy, communication sciences and disorders, health sciences and other clinical areas.

 The Center provides the next level of education, bringing students and faculty together in a high-tech environment, ensuring that students are maximally prepared and competent.